Stay Hungry (album)

 In 2004, the band re-recorded all nine songs from this album and re-released them under the title Still Hungry.
 In 2009, the band played Stay Hungry in its entirety for the first time including songs never played live before, such as "Don't Let Me Down" and "Horror-Teria: Street Justice".

 Reception

-Metal Rules ranked the album #5 on their list of the Top 50 Glam Metal Albums.

-In 2016, Loudwire ranked the album at number 6 on their list of the Top 30 Hair Metal Albums.

-In 2017, Rolling Stone listed the album at No. 76 on its list of the 100 Greatest Metal Albums of All Time.
+Metal Rules ranked the album fifth on their list of the Top 50 Glam Metal Albums.
+In 2016, Loudwire ranked it at number 6 on their list of the Top 30 Hair Metal Albums.
+In 2017, Rolling Stone listed the album at number 76 on its list of the 100 Greatest Metal Albums of All Time.

 Track listing

 All songs are written by Dee Snider.

-Deluxe edition
+25th anniversary edition

-A 25th Anniversary Edition was released on June 30, 2009 by Rhino Records.
+A 25th anniversary edition was released on June 30, 2009, by Rhino Records.
 The first disc contains remastered versions of the nine tracks from the May 1984 original.
 The bonus disc uncovers 15 unreleased outtakes and early demos from the original sessions, recorded in December 1983 at Nino's Studios, Baldwin, New York, as well as the new track "30" recorded especially for this collection by the 1984 lineup at Audio Magic, West Babylon, New York.

-Additionally, any music fan who bought the CD or vinyl of Stay Hungry 25th Anniversary Edition in any participating independent record store received a free gift from the band: a DVD of the Twisted Sister 1984 Uncut Live at San Bernardino concert.
+Additionally, any music fan who bought the CD or vinyl of the 25th anniversary edition in any participating independent record store received a free gift from the band: a DVD of the Twisted Sister 1984 Uncut Live at San Bernardino concert.
 Originally broadcast on MTV as Stay Hungry Live, the concert had been commercially unavailable for years and previously unavailable as DVD.
-June 30, 2009 was the only day the DVD was available and only through participating, independent record stores with a limited stock.
+June 30, 2009, was the only day the DVD was available and only through participating, independent record stores with a limited stock.

 Commented guitarist Jay Jay French, "While other bands have made exclusive deals with big box chains and discounters, Twisted Sister remembers all the independent record shops who have supported us through the years."